Lightbridge-KS/Lightbridge-KS/README.md

 ### 👨🏻 About Me

-Hello there!, I’m a medical doctor who has a passion for data science and R programming.
+Hello there!, I’m a medical doctor who has a passion for software development and data science.

 You are welcome to visit: [**🌱 My Website**](https://lightbridge.netlify.app) and [**🍑 My